OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 1. The change in this group's compatible units does not change the compatible units of the other group.
 This is a safe change so nothing needs to be done.
 2. The change in this group's compatible units does change the compatible units of the the other group.
 This has two subgroups:
-    1. The change is does not impact the default graphic unit of the other group.
+    1. The change does not impact the default graphic unit of the other group.
 The admin is warned but the change is okay.
     2. The change makes the default graphic unit of the other group to become invalid and OED would need to change the default graphic unit of the other group to "no unit".
 The admin is warned but the change is okay.
 3. The change causes the other group to have no compatible units.
 The change is rejected and the admin is told this and informed they must change the other group before making this change.

-This check is made before the selected meter/group is changed but after the checks within the group.
+This check is made before the selected meter/group is changed but after the checks within the group (has gid as its id in pseudocode below).
 The pseudocode for the second set of choices is:

     // Determine if the change in compatible units of one group are okay and if the admin needs to be warned.
     // All admin messages are grouped together and a popup is used where the admin can copy the items since the
     // number of messages could be long.
     // It may be possible to avoid some of this work if done while the meter/group menu changes are being done
     // but this has not been checked out.
-    // Get the unit for the meter/group that is going to change, e.g., selected and get its compatible units
+    // Get the unit for the meter/group that is going to change, e.g. selected, and get its compatible units
     // depending on if meter or group.
-    Set currentGroupUnits = compatibleUnits(current group's id, "group")
+    Set currentGroupUnits = compatibleUnits(gid, "group")
     // This will hold the overall message for the admin alert msg = ""
     // Tells if the change should be cancelled cancel = false
     // This can be found via getDeepGroupsByGroupID in src/server/models/Group.js.
-    // The returned groups will not change while this group is being edited. for each group G containing the group selected {
+    // The returned groups will not change while this group is being edited. for each group G containing gid {
-      // Get the case for group G if current group is changed. integer case = compatibleChanges(currentUnits, G's id, "group", G's default graphic unit) if (case = 21) {
+      // Get the case for group G if current group is changed. integer case = compatibleChanges(currentUnits, G, "group", G.default_graphic_unit) if (case = 21) {
-        msg += Group <G's name> will have its compatible units changed by the edit to this group\n } else if (case = 22) {
+        msg += Group G.name will have its compatible units changed by the edit to this group\n } else if (case = 22) {
-        msg += Group <G's name> will have its compatible units changed and its default graphic unit set to no unit by the edit to this group\n
+        msg += Group G.name will have its compatible units changed and its default graphic unit set to no unit by the edit to this group\n
       } else {
         // Case 4
-        msg += Group <G's name> would have no compatible units by the edit to this group so the edit is cancelled\n cancel = true
+        msg += Group G.name would have no compatible units by the edit to this group so the edit is cancelled\n cancel = true
       }
     }